-The preparation, filing and approval of a Qualified Domestic Relations Order (QDRO) takes time and care.
+The preparation, filing and approval of a Qualified Domestic Relations Order (QDRO) takes time and a special care for details.
 Completion usually takes one to six months, but it can take longer, depending on the complexity of the Plan, the clarity and precision of the wording of the Divorce Decree (Judgement) or Settlement Agreement, and the cooperation of the other spouse.

 Here are the steps: